 Situated in an Area of Outstanding Natural Beauty if you are an experienced walker why not take the south west coast path from Polperro to Polruan a strenuous but beautiful 7 mile walk.

 Alternatively base yourself in Polperro and take day trips to Bodmin Moor, Looe and Liskeard or even to the Eden Project in St Astell which is a 45 minute drive away.

 Read more – Best places to stay in Cornwall

 Bibury in the Cotswolds

-Yes a third village from the Cotswolds makes it into this list!
+Yes, a third village from the Cotswolds makes it into this list!
 If you haven’t considered including the Cotswolds in your UK itinerary or live in the UK and haven’t yet explored this beautiful region hopefully the inclusion of 3 Cotswold villages will inspire you to visit.
 (Though villages such as Castle Combe were worthy of inclusion too!)

-Bibury is situated in the county of Gloucestershire on the River Coln and only 9 km from Burford.
-Arlington Row are a line of ancient cottages which feature in all pictures of the village.
+Bibury is situated in the county of Gloucestershire on the River Coln and is only 9 km from Burford.
+Arlington Row is a line of ancient cottages which feature in all pictures of the village.

 Built in the 16th century these cottages have appeared in many films including Bridget Jones Diary.
 Henry Ford even attempted to buy the entire row to ship back to America but luckily was thwarted in his attempt.